 A GIF image contains rectangular pixels.
 They all have the same aspect ratio, but may not be square (it's actually quite unusual for them not to be square, but it could happen).
 The pixels of a Netpbm image are always square.
 Because of the engineering complexity to do otherwise, giftopnm converts a GIF image to a Netpbm image pixel-for-pixel.
 This means if the GIF pixels are not square, the Netpbm output image has the wrong aspect ratio.
 In this case, giftopnm issues an informational message telling you to run pamscale to correct the output.

-If you specify - as the filename, giftopnm writes the alpha output to Standard Output and discards the image.
+If you specify - as the filename, giftopnm writes the transparency output to Standard Output and discards the image.

-See pamcomp for one way to use the alpha output file.
+See pamcomp for one way to use the transparency output file.

 By default, giftopnm ignores comment extensions.